Note

 When you remove a member account, you lose access to all Macie settings, resources, and data for the account.
 This includes policy findings and metadata for S3 buckets that the account owns.
 In addition, you can no longer use Macie to discover sensitive data in S3 buckets that the account owns.
 If you already created sensitive data discovery jobs to do this, the jobs skip buckets that the account owns.
 If you enabled automated sensitive data discovery for the account, both you and the account lose access to statistical data, inventory data, and other information that Macie produced and directly provided while performing automated discovery for the account.

 After you remove a member account, you can subsequently add it to your organization again by sending a new invitation to the account.
-If the account accepts the new invitation and you enable automated sensitive data discovery for the account within 30 days, you also regain access to data and information that Macie previously produced and directly provided while performing automated discovery for the account.
+If the account accepts the new invitation and you enable automated sensitive data discovery for it within 30 days, you also regain access to data and information that Macie previously produced and directly provided while performing automated discovery for the account.
+In addition, subsequent runs of your existing jobs start including the account's S3 buckets again.

 If you remove a member account and don't plan to add it again, you can remove it from your account inventory completely.
 To learn how, see Deleting associations with other accounts.